chuckcscccl/rustlr/appendix.md

 lest further non-determinism may be introduced.
-The original grammar is called an "selML(2,1)" grammar because it absorbs at most 2 symbols of a nonterminal's right-context, and relies on one lookahead in the traditional sense.  selML(k,m) grammars contains contain LR(m) grammars, and are still unambiguous.
-They still describe the same class of languages as LR grammars, but more grammars are selML then are LR.
+The original grammar is called an "selML(2,1)" grammar because it absorbs at most 2 symbols of a nonterminal's right-context, and relies on one lookahead in the traditional sense.  selML(k,m) grammars contain LR(m) grammars, and are always unambiguous.
+They describe the same class of languages as LR grammars, but more grammars are selML then are LR.
-Their paper gives an algorithm that automatically applies the required transformations to a grammar, up to a fixed maximum k.
+The paper gives an algorithm that automatically applies the required transformations to a grammar, up to a fixed maximum k.
 However, only a prototype of the algorithm was ever implemented and was never applied on a large scale.
 The algorithm does not appear to